-- (1) This section applies if- - (a) the Minister is given a draft plan variation under section 69, and either- - (i) section 73A applies; or - (ii) section 75 applies and the Minister decides to take action in accordance with this section; or - (b) the Minister is given a draft plan variation under section 78 (3) or (4); or - (c) the Minister revokes the approval of a plan variation under section 77.
+- (1) This section applies if- - (a) the Minister is given a draft plan variation under section 69 and- - (i) section 73A applies; or - (ii) section 74 (2) (b) applies; or - (iii) section 75 applies and the Minister decides to take action in accordance with this section; or - (b) the Minister is given a draft plan variation under section 78 (3) or (4); or - (c) the Minister revokes the approval of a plan variation under section 77. - (2) The Minister must- - (a) approve the draft plan variation in the form given; or - Note A draft plan variation approved by the Minister is a plan variation (see s 58, def plan variation). - (b) return the draft plan variation to the planning and land authority and direct the authority to do 1 or more of the following: - (i) conduct further stated consultation; - (ii) consider any relevant planning report or strategic environmental assessment; - (iii) consider any revision suggested by the Minister; - (iv) revise the draft plan variation in a stated way; - (v) withdraw the draft plan variation.